RhysBower/rhysbower.github.io/app/_drafts/fixed-fourteen-second-load.md

 Heroku is a great platform and is very easy to use however it gets very expensive very quickly.
 Check it out only for production apps that need to run server side code.

 I had to make some compromises with the new site specifically with the no comments nature of a static site and restricting my ability to run server side code.
-Hopefully the speed increases will justify the compromises that were made.
+Hopefully the fourteen to two second and 31 to 22 HTTP request reductions will justify the compromises that were made.